KDE/digikam-doc/main_window/image_view.rst

 - **Extension aware numbering**: will start a new sequence for every file extension.
 - **Folder aware numbering**: will start a new sequence for every folder.
 - **File Counter aware numbering**: will search for the highest used counter in the filename from the image's directory and continues it.
-- **Random text aware numbering**: will generate a hexadecimal random numeric code string for the numbering.
+- **Random text-aware numbering**: will generate a hexadecimal random numeric code string for the numbering.
 It is a random number with up to 31 digits.
-Use many *#* to render a unique code in your renaming scheme.
+You can use many digits to help insure each code in your renaming scheme is unique.

 The **Date and Time** selection dialog looks like this: